deepestblue/deepestblue.github.io/_posts/2012-12-31-the-melakarta-scheme-considered-harmful.md

 To quote musicologist Dr. N Ramanathan,

-> People exclaim (the song) *Gajavadana*, set in *Todi*, has so many different kinds of `Ga`s; that's not the case.
+> People exclaim (the song) *Gajavadana*, set in *Todi*, has so many different kinds of `Ga`s; thatʼs not the case.
 How remarkable that various different phrases are all termed `Ga`!
 We use a single symbol `Ga` to identify many of the phrases.
 That, I feel, is a very sophisticated scheme which in the 1800s or 1700s we (Carnatic music practitioners) have developed.
 The word *svara* itself has been redefined. *Svara* is no longer associated with a pitch – *svara* is a phrase.
 We say that *Sankarabharanam* has 4 kinds of `Ma`s; *Begada* has 3 kinds of `Ma`s.
 No, we term all those phrases `Ma`.

 Any system that emphasises notational conveniences at the expense of the *lakṣaṇa* of the *rāga* is missing the point.